iustinum/iustinum.github.io/_posts/2023-01-13-improving-memories.md

 #### Active Recollection

 I first heard about this technique from my high school statistics teacher.
 He would assign us quizzes at the beginning of classes on contents from yesterday's class.
-He told us that, quizzes should not be treated us a means to evaluate academic performance, but rather a learning tool to help us learn and draw mental connections with the subject matter.
-After the initial exposure of learning something new, I would leave it and do some other tasks.
-After a while, I will come back to my desk and try to rewrite and summarize on what I had learnt before, all without consulting the actual material.
-I found it an especially useful technique to understand Leetcode solutions, as rewriting solutions without consulting allow me to savior the purpose of every single line of code.
-Afterwards I would look through the entire solution as a whole to see the big picture on while this algorithm works like that.
+He wanted to use quiz as a learning tool to consolidate our mental connections with course content.
+I applied this technique while trying to learn anything new.
+Following the initial exposure, I would shift my mind to other tasks.
+After I cooled off, I will try to rewrite and summarize on what I had learnt before without consulting any material.
+It was helpful when I tried to understand Leetcode solutions since rewriting solutions allows me to see the big picture of the code rather than the functions of any single line of the code.

 <hr>